eth-cscs/abcpy/doc/source/implementations.rst

 .. literalinclude:: ../../examples/extensions/models/gaussian_python/normal_extended_model.py
     :language: python
-    :lines: 6-9
+    :lines: 6-10

+First, note that we provided an additional parameter that is not required by the base class.
+It is **necessary** to provide this parameter and save the name as **self.name**.
+This is due to the fact that in the journal the final values for the random variables should be saved together with their name.
+However, since Python does not allow for easy retrieval of names given by the user, the name needs to be saved manually.
+We provide a default value such that the user does not need to specify such a name in case he wants to use this probabilistic model as a hierarchical model, which will not have its end value saved in the journal.

-Observe that we defined an additional attribute **self.dimension**.
+Also, observe that we defined an additional attribute **self.dimension**.
 This attribute has to be defined for any probabilistic model you implement.
 It defines the dimension (length) a sample of your probabilistic model will have.
 Since a normal distribution will give one value per sample, its dimension is one.
 If we were to implement an n-dimensional multivariate normal distribution, the dimension would be n.

 If you have a look at the definition of the constructor of the probabilistic model class, you might notice the following statement: